 Cultural Control: Reduce the pest’s food, water, shelter, growing room and other needs.
 Enhance the environment for the pest’s predators, parasitoids and pathogens (cover crops can be used to attract pest predators) are effective strategies.
 Other cultural control strategies include changing watering practices, adjusting soil pH and selecting plants that are more resistant to pests.

-• Beneficial Insects: Regular releases of predators and/or parasites (as a prevention and control measure) is part of “conventional” farming IPM.
+Beneficial Insects: Regular releases of insect predators and/or parasites (as a prevention and control measure) is part of “conventional” farming IPM.
 Used in this country since the late 1880’s, beneficial insects attack and destroy only insects; they are harmless to people, plants and pets.
 Green lacewing and trichogramma wasps are two of the better known predators/parasites.

 Biological Pesticides: These insecticides are living or are toxins produced by living organisms (some of which are microbials such as bacteria and protozoa).
-They are safe for the environment, have little or no effect on beneficial insects, and are in most cases pest specific.
+Biological pesticides are safe for the environment, have little or no effect on beneficial insects, and are in most cases pest specific.
 Bacillus thuringiensis kurstaki (Bt-k) is a naturally occurring biopesticide that has been used since the 1950s against leaf eating caterpillars such as cabbageworm, tent caterpillars, tomato hornworm and gypsy moth.

 Soaps, Oils and Abrasives: These insecticides are generally “natural”, degrade within several days and are not particularly toxic except to insects.
 They dehydrate or smother pests, but are not selective in that they also can harm beneficial insects.
 Diatomaceous earth, Safer® Soap and horticultural oil are a few of the safe and effective insecticides found in this category.